ncalder/Rubyproblemsets/README.md

 # Rubyproblemsets
-challenges to get a deeper understanding of ruby and
+challenges to get a deeper understanding problem solving in ruby .